The Pulse of K-Entertainment

 Why does the Far East Film Festival in Udine matter for Korean cinema?

-The Far East Film Festival matters because it is one of Europe's key showcases for Asian cinema and its awards are heavily shaped by engaged international audiences.
-In 2026, the festival screened 75 films from 12 countries and drew about 70,000 spectators, according to The Korea Herald and The Hollywood Reporter.
+The Far East Film Festival matters because it is one of Europe's key showcases for Asian cinema and its prizes are shaped by a deeply engaged audience for the region's films.
+According to FEFF organizers, as reported by The Hollywood Reporter, the 2026 edition screened 75 films from 12 countries and drew about 70,000 visitors.
 A strong showing there signals real overseas traction before Cannes season accelerates.

 Share This Article